-As mentioned in the Purpose of Issuance section, the City of Springfield has a total outstanding debt portfolio (principal only) of \$182.1 million as of June 30, 2018.
-When interest is included, the total cost of this debt is \$230.8 million.
+As mentioned in the Purpose of Issuance section, the City of Springfield has a total outstanding debt portfolio (principal only) of \$190.9 million as of June 30, 2019.
+When interest is included, the total cost of this debt is \$248.6 million.
 However, this is not the actual amount that the City pays in debt service.
-The City receives reimbursement for certain debt funded projects which, when subtracted from the \$230.8 million in total debt service, leaves a balance of \$222.1 million of liability (principal and interest).
-Figure 3 below shows net debt service through 2030.
-The 2027 debt service payment spike represents the sinking fund payment of the QSCB explained previously on page seven of this report.
+The City receives reimbursements for certain debt-funded projects, as well as interest earnings on its QSCB sinking fund which, when subtracted from the \$248.6 million in total debt service, leaves a balance of \$217.6 million of liability (principal and interest).
+Figure 3 below shows net debt service through 2029.
+The 2027 spike in debt service will be funded using the QSCB sinking fund, explained previously on page eight of this report.